mpp2018/PokemonGod/readme.md

+# Pokémon GOD

+Use ARKit to reserve chinese traditional customs.

+## Getting Started
+* This sample code supports requires ARKit (iOS 11.3) or greater
+* ARKit is not available in the iOS Simulator
+* Building the sample requires Xcode 9.3 or later

 ## Motivation
 Traditional customs may cause environmental pollution and are disappearing gradually.
 We want to reserve these traditions in a virtual way (with AR) , which will not destroy the environment.
 ## Members